meegpipe/meegpipe/tutorials/data_import/README.md

 ## Where are the converted files?

-Under Linux or Mac OS X you can easily find the converted files using this command in a shell window:
+As usual, _meegpipe_ stores the processing results for file `fileX.mff` under a directory called `fileX.meegpipe`.
+In my particular case, the following directory structureUnder Linux or Mac OS X you can easily find the converted files using this command in a shell window:

 ````